-All hail the new queen!
-The Crown season 5 is bequeathing the royal titles and tiaras once again to a new cast.
-And the Netflix drama just released the first photo of Imelda Staunton as Queen Elizabeth II.
+All hail the new round of royals!
+The Crown season 5 is bequeathing the titles and tiaras once again to a new cast.
+The Netflix drama just released the first photos of Elizabeth Debicki as Princess Diana and Dominic West as Prince Charles.
+They follow a recent image of Imelda Staunton as Queen Elizabeth II.

 The Crown season 5 will move forward in time, just as previous installments have.
 It will cover the tumultuous 1990s, including the divorces of Prince Charles and Diana, Prince Andrew and Sarah Ferguson and Princess Anne and Mark Phillips.